SkoolNotes/Taproot/KbhPHYS201SpecialRelativity.md

 * Human senses also have certanty

 ## Space and Time
-* Because it is impossible to observe a result independent of a refrenece point, each observe would idealy want a clock of ident
+* Because it is impossible to observe a result independent of a refrenece point, each observe would idealy want a clock of identical construction
+*